sajidmtech/data-analytics-portfolio/IBM_HR_Analytics/README.md

 - CASE WHEN with multiple conditions
 - Subqueries
 - ROUND and TIMESTAMPDIFF
+- COUNTIFS and AVERAGEIF in Excel
+- Conditional formatting in Excel
 - DAX calculated columns and measures in Power BI
 - Multi-page Power BI dashboard with slicers and KPI cards